-On June 6, 2016 the Department of Organizational Leadership, Policy, and Development (OLPD) will be moving to the 2nd and 3rd floors of Burton Hall.
-Our main office will be located in 206 Burton Hall. [map]
+The Department of Organizational Leadership, Policy, and Development (OLPD) is now housed on the 2nd & 3rd floors of Burton Hall.
+Our main office is located in 206 Burton Hall. [map]

 Evaluation Studies (ES)